Mike Sabath: 2016-2023: Career beginnings

 In 2019, in addition to writing and producing music with artists including Lizzo, the Jonas Brothers, Carlie Hanson and DJ Snake, Sabath co-wrote, produced, and appeared on Meghan Trainor's "Wave," the second single from her third major-label studio album, Treat Myself (2020).
 He performed on Ellen and The Voice with Trainor following the single's release.
 He also signed with Warner Records in 2019.

 In September 2020, his song "Good Energy" was selected to be in the soundtrack for the popular video game series FIFA's latest installment, FIFA 21.

+2023-present: Raye, Being Human, The Moongirls & Bird songs/Australia & JADE

+In February 2023, RAYE's debut album My 21st Century Blues was released, on which Sabath co-produced or produced all of the tracks but Black Mascara.
+This album went on to win one of Raye's record-breaking 7 BRIT Awards in 2024, British Album Of The Year.
+In March 2023, Sabath announced the released of his debut studio album, Being Human with his band The Moongirls it was released on April 28, 2023 via Warner Records.
+In September of that year, a standalone single "Life" was released via his own record label.
+In November of the following year in collaboration with Bird Life Australia, Sabath released an album of recorded Bird sounds during his time in Australia.